byandell/ewing/README.md

 # Data organization

-The object `community` has element `pop` which has elements for the `species`.
+The object `community` has several elements that contain the current state of a simulation:

+- `pop` matrices for each `species` of information (rows) by individual (columns)
+  + use `get.species/put.species` and `get.individual/put.individual`
+- `org` structure with information about organisms, including interactions
+  + use `getOrgInfo`, `getOrgInteract` and other routines
+- `temp` structure about degree-day and temperature patterns
+- `count` structure of summary counts
+- `cpu` CPU time used for various activities

-For some reason, I set these up by row rather than column, and I think this trashes things like the substrate labels.
-Somehow in the `plot_ewing` this works OK, but in `plot_current` for position, it is lost.
+For some reason, I set up `community$pop` entries for each species as matrices by row rather than column, with each column being an individual.
+It may be useful to flip it.Somehow in the `plot_ewing` this works OK, but in `plot_current` for position, it is lost.
 Seems this may take some work, and best to wait on that for now.

+At each time step where there is a change in the population structure, totals are written out with `writeCount` to a file, which can be read by `readCount` for instance to create plots over time using `ggplot_ewing` or `plot_ewing`.
+This file loses the individual information, which is only maintained in the `community` object at the current step.
+That is, there is temporal information without individual information.

+It might be possible to store the updates as the simulation goes along in such a way that one could construct intermediate snapshots of the community.
+One interesting question is how to capture the spatial migration of individuals over the substrates (see `ggplot_current`).